Rockwell Kent: Politics

+Jacob Burck draws in Times Square, New York to raise money for the Loyalists in the Spanish Civil War, 1938.
+Behind the canvas, left to right: William Gropper, Fred Ellis, Rockwell Kent.

 Although he came from a relatively privileged background, Kent formed radical political views early in life, joining the Socialist Party of America in 1904.
 He cast his first presidential vote for Eugene Debs that year, and for the rest of his life was ready to debate socialist ideas on any occasion.
 His respect for the dignity of labor, acquired through personal experience and the skills of his craft, also made him a strong supporter of unions.
 He briefly joined the Industrial Workers of the World in 1912 and belonged at various times to unions in the American Federation of Labor and the Congress of Industrial Organizations.

 Kent's political activism came to the fore in the latter part of the 1930s, when he took part in several initiatives of the cultural popular front, including support for the Spanish Republic and the subsequent war against fascism.
 Most notably, he participated in the American Artists' Congress at the time of its formation in 1936 and later served as an officer of the Artists' Union of America and then the Artists' League of America in their efforts to represent artists to boards, museums and dealers.
 In 1948 he stood for Congress as an American Labor Party candidate supporting Henry Wallace's Progressive Party presidential campaign as the best option for extending the legacy of the New Deal.

 In the changing postwar context, Kent advocated nuclear disarmament and continued friendship with America's wartime ally, the Soviet Union.
 This placed him on the wrong side of American Cold War policies.
-The Soviet Union extensively promoted Kent's work, who was among hundreds of other prominent intellectuals and creative artists targeted by those in league with Joseph McCarthy, but he and William Gropper share the distinction of being the only graphic artists to be targeted.
+The Soviet Union extensively promoted the work of Kent, who was among hundreds of other prominent intellectuals and creative artists targeted by those in league with Joseph McCarthy, but he and William Gropper share the distinction of being the only graphic artists to be targeted.